syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 HTMLExport export = new HTMLExport();

-//The images in the input document will be copied to this folder
+//The images in the input document are copied to this folder

 document.SaveOptions.HtmlExportImagesFolder = @"D:\Data\";

-//The headers and footers in the input will be exported
+//The headers and footers in the input are exported

 document.SaveOptions.HtmlExportHeadersFooters = true;

-//Export the text form fields as editable
+//Exports the text form fields as editable

 document.SaveOptions.HtmlExportTextInputFormFieldAsText = false;

-//Set the style sheet type
+//Sets the style sheet type

 document.SaveOptions.HtmlExportCssStyleSheetType = CssStyleSheetType.External;

-//Set name for style sheet
+//Sets name for style sheet

 document.SaveOptions.HtmlExportCssStyleSheetFileName = "UserDefinedFileName.css";

-//Save the document as html file
+//Saves the document as html file

 export.SaveAsXhtml(document, "WordtoHtml.html");